echonet/AS/README.md

         - 4: moderate~severe
         - 5: severe

-2. get weights from [https://github.com/echonet/AS/releases/tag/v0.1.0](https://github.com/echonet/AS/releases/tag/v0.1.0) and save them to `./weights`.
-3. Each view (e.g., PLAX, PSAX, Apical) has its own specific pretrained weight file in the weights folder.
+2. get weights from [https://github.com/echonet/AS/releases/tag/v0.1.0](https://github.com/echonet/AS/releases/tag/v0.1.0) and save them to `./weights` so that each view (e.g., PLAX, PSAX, Apical, ...) model has its own specific pretrained weight file in the `weights` directory.

-4. Based on the view classifier, the following views need to be included:
+3. Based on the view classifier, the following views need to be included:
     - PLAX: "PLAX_Zoom_out", "PLAX_AV_MV", "PLAX", "PLAX_zooomed_AV"
     - PSAX: "PSAX_(level_great_vessels)_zoomed_AV", "PSAX_(level_great_vessels)"
     - Apical: "A3C", "A5C"